How Should I Respond When Someone Cancels a Date?

 How You Should Respond Every Time

-Here is the clear, no-drama rule:
+Here is the no-drama rule that works every time.

-Reply kindly, do not reschedule for her, and give her one window to show interest.
+Give her one window to show interest.

 If she uses it, great.

-If she does not, let it go.
+If she doesn’t, let it go.

 FAQ